sourcey/webrtc-builds/README.md

 ```
 Usage:
-   build.sh [OPTIONS]
+   $0 [OPTIONS]

+WebRTC automated build script.

 OPTIONS:
-   -h             Show this message
-   -d             Debug mode.
-Print all executed commands.
    -o OUTDIR      Output directory.
 Default is 'out'
    -b BRANCH      Latest revision on git branch.
 Overrides -r.
-Common branch names are 'branch-heads/nn', where 'n' is the release number.
+Common branch names are 'branch-heads/nn', where 'nn' is the release number.
    -r REVISION    Git SHA revision.
 Default is latest revision.
    -t TARGET OS   The target os for cross-compilation.
 Default is the host OS such as 'linux', 'mac', 'win'.
 Other values can be 'android', 'ios'.
    -c TARGET CPU  The target cpu for cross-compilation.
 Default is 'x64'.
 Other values can be 'x86', 'arm64', 'arm'.
+   -l BLACKLIST   List *.o objects to exclude from the static library.
+   -e             Compile WebRTC with RTII enabled.
+   -f             Build only mode.
+Skip repo sync and dependency checks, just build, compile and package.
+   -d             Debug mode.
+Print all executed commands.
+   -h             Show this message
+EOF
 ```

 The output packages will be saved to `{OUTDIR}/webrtcbuilds-<rev>-<sha>-<target-os>-<target-cpu>.<ext>`, where `<rev>` is the revision number of the commit, `<sha>` is the short git SHA